Making change happen

 The work is being taken forward by the Stop:Go implementation team based at the Care Review Secretariat – see more information below.

-If you would like to find out more about opportunities to be involved in the Stop:Go work please email firstname.lastname@example.org.
+If you would like to learn more about opportunities to be involved in the Stop:Go work please email firstname.lastname@example.org.